UCLA Global Internship Program Student Guide

 Deposit

-A $300 non-refundable deposit is required at the time your application is approve in order to secure your space on a Global Internship Program.
-Global Internship Program acceptance notices are sent out in mid-January.
-This deposit will be applied to your Global Internship Program fee.
+A $300 non-refundable deposit is required at the time your application is approved in order to secure your space on a Global Internship Program.
+Global Internship Program acceptance notifications are sent out in mid-January.
+This deposit will be applied toward your total Global Internship Program fee.

 Final Payment